machinalis/iepy/docs/rules_tutorial.rst

 -------------

 In the rule based system, you have to define a set of "regular expression like" rules that will be tested against the segments of the documents.
-If a rule matches it means that the relation is present.
+Roughly speaking, if a rule matches it means that the relation is present.

 This is used to acquire high precision because you control exactly what is matched.